-You can remove the Motion marks by clicking on them and pressing the DELETE or by clicking the square Minus symbol in the Layout designer.
-If you wish to insert a new Motion mark click on the square Plus symbol or use the INSERT key.
-Change the position of the Motion marks by moving them with a pressed-down mouse key into the Layout designer.
-You determine the amount of time required for the line to get from one Mark to the next in the Time mark field.
-Determine your route in the Layout designer using the Motion marks.
+You can remove motion marks by clicking on them and pressing the DEL key or by clicking on the square Minus symbol in the Layout designer.
+If you would like to insert a new motion mark, press the square Plus symbol or use the INSERT key.
+You can change the position of the motion marks by holding down the mouse button and moving them in the Layout designer.

+For routes with individual time distribution, use the Time mark field to specify how much time the line needs to get from one mark to the next.

+Define your route in the Layout designer using the motion markers.